CesiumGS/cesium/Documentation/Contributors/CodeReviewGuide/README.md

 ## Merging

-* Hitting the "Merge pull request" button ideally means you know enough about this code that you could personally support it in the future.
+* When a reviewer hits merge, the ideal is that they have enough knowledge of the new code that they could support it in the future.
+In practice, this isn't always realistic but we strive for it.
 * Cesium uses Travis CI for continuous integration.
 Travis automatically builds Cesium, runs ESLint, and generates the documentation for each branch pushed to GitHub.
 Before merging a pull request, verify that all Travis checks pass, indicated by the green check-mark and green "Merge pull request" button:

 ![Travis CI checks](Travis.jpg)